 Maryland also provides for the voluntary dissolution of a corporation (§§3-402, 3-403).
 If there is stock outstanding, a majority of the entire board of directors must adopt a resolution that declares that dissolution is advisable (§3-403).
 Each stockholder entitled to vote on the proposed dissolution must receive notice stating that a meeting will involve a vote on dissolution (§3-403(d)).
 A vote of two-thirds of all votes entitled to be cast on the matter is necessary to approve the dissolution (§3-403(e)).
 Thereafter, articles of dissolution must be filed with the SDAT (§§3-406, 3-407).
-Dissolution will be effective upon the acceptance of these articles (§3-408).
+Dissolution will be effective on the later of the time the SDAT accepts the articles of dissolution for record or the time established under the articles, which may not exceed 30 days after the articles are accepted for record (§3-408(a)).
 Dissolution of an open-end investment company registered under the 1940 Act "shall be approved by a majority of the entire board of directors and in the manner and by the vote required under the [1940 Act]." (§3-403(b).)

 When a Maryland corporation is dissolved, until a court appoints a receiver, the business and affairs of the corporation are managed under the direction of the board of directors solely for the purpose of paying, satisfying and discharging any existing debts or obligations, collecting and distributing the corporation's assets and doing all other acts required to liquidate and wind up the corporation's business and affairs (§3-410(a)).
 On behalf of the corporation, the directors must collect and distribute the assets, apply them to the payment, satisfaction and discharge of existing debts and obligations of the corporation, including necessary expenses of liquidation, and distribute the remaining assets among the stockholders (§3-410(b)).
-The directors may carry out the contracts of the corporation, sell all or any part of the corporation's assets at public or private sale, sue or be sued in the name of the corporation and do all other acts consistent with law and the corporation's charter necessary or proper to liquidate the corporation and wind up its affairs (§3-410(c)).
-Dissolution of a corporation does not subject the directors to a standard of conduct other than the three-part standard of conduct for directors set forth in Section 2-405.1(c) (§3-410(d)).
+The directors may carry out the contracts of the corporation, sell all or any part of the corporation's assets at public or private sale, sue or be sued in the name of the corporation and do all other acts consistent with law and the corporation's charter necessary or proper to liquidate the corporation and wind up its affairs ( $\S3-410(c)$ ).
+Dissolution of a corporation does not subject the directors to a standard of conduct other than the three-part standard of conduct for directors set forth in Section 2-405.1(c) ( $\S3-410(d)$ ).